jhonata-santos/robot-framework-automation-api/README.md

 ## Type of tests in the backend layer
 In the Backend layer, this project includes tests of the type:
 - Healthcheck (Check success status code)
-- Contract (Check the json schemas of the endpoints)
+- Schema (Check the json schemas of the endpoints)
 - Business (Check endpoint business rules)
 - E2E (Check integrations between endpoints)